ANTHRO 1005 Introduction to Biological Anthropology: 4 semester hours

 Topics include evolutionary theory and its development, the evolution/creationist debate, Mendelian & population genetics, the evolutionary place of humans within the animal kingdom, anatomical and behavioral characteristics of primates, fossilization, primate evolution, the human evolutionary fossil record, biological variability in modern humans, race as a biological concept, and applied biological anthropology.
 In addition to 3 hours of lecture, 1 hour per week is spent in lab classifying ancient human fossils, observing monkeys and apes at the zoo, and doing other projects.
 Satisfies the Natural Science and Mathematics (SM) breadth of study requirement.

-ANTHRO 1011 Introduction To Cultural Anthropology: 3 semester hours
+ANTHRO 1011 Introduction to Cultural Anthropology (MOTR ANTH 201): 3 semester hours

 Archaeology is a subfield of anthropology that studies past human societies from their material remains.
 Explores the development of archaeology as a scientific discipline.
 Archaeological methods and theories will be explained using case studies from the continents of Africa, Asia, Australia, Europe and the Americas.
-Satisfies the Cultural Diversity requirement.
+This course satisfies the Cultural Diversity requirement.

 ANTHRO 1021 The Body in Culture: 3 semester hours